Summer Reading

 • Saturday - Various activities for all ages.

-Download the Summer Reading Calendar
+Download the Summer Reading Calendar Here!

 HOW TO PARTICIPATE

 Getting started with the Summer Reading Program at MCPL is quick and easy.
-Between May 30 and July 19, participants will be able to track reading habits and books read, as well as library programs attended, to earn points that add up to win prizes.
+Between May 31st and July 19th, participants will be able to track reading habits and books read, as well as library programs attended, to earn points that add up to win prizes.
 Those who complete the summer goal are the ones entered for the grand prizes at the end of the summer!

-Register online for Reader Zone (external link) by creating an account for one person or for the whole family.
+Register online for Reader Zone by creating an account for one person or for the whole family.
 Reader Zone is also available for mobile devices in the Apple App Store (for iPhones) or Google Play Store (for Android and Samsung).

 For help creating an account, visit the library and speak with a staff member or call us at (432) 688-4320.